-- You quit your job.

-- You complete your time as an apprentice.

-- You were laid off or fired from your job, unless you were fired for gross misconduct.

-- You retire from your job before you are eligible for Medicare. - You become disabled and are unable to work, but you are not yet eligible for Medicare. - Your dependent child reached the age of 26. - You get divorced and your spouse or dependent wants to continue receiving benefits. - Upon your death, your spouse or dependent wants to continue receiving benefits.
+- You quit your job. - You were laid off or fired from your job, unless you were fired for gross misconduct. - You retire from your job before you are eligible for Medicare. - You become disabled and are unable to work, but you are not yet eligible for Medicare. - Your dependent child reached the age of 26. - You get divorced and your spouse wants to continue receiving benefits. - Upon your death, your spouse or dependent child wants to continue receiving benefits.